pete3n/nixvim-flake/README.md

 git clone https://github.com/pete3n/nixvim-flake.git
 ```

-Enter the dev-shell environment with:
+cd to the repo and enter the dev-shell environment with:
 ```
 nix develop
 ```